PALMER STRING STUDIO

 1. Instilling in your child a desire to learn.
 Be positive, enthusiastic, encouraging, supportive, and loving as your child embarks on this new adventure.
 Believe in your child; appreciate each step in the journey, no matter the size; discipline with love; foster cooperation, not competition; and be sensitive to your child’s response to praise.
 As Dr. Suzuki said, “Where love is deep, much can be accomplished.”
 Students and families are also encouraged to attend musical concerts, recitals, and programs regularly of all genres of music—classical, jazz, orchestral, solo, string, voice, wind, piano, you name it!
 Observing other fine performances will expand the student’s vision and increase their motivation.

 2. Attending all lessons and taking thorough notes.
-I cannot emphasize this enough.
-The quality of your notes is directly related to the quality of your child’s practice time at home.
+Please bring a notebook and write down anything you think might be helpful to either you or your child while practicing together at home.
+I will do my best to jot down key points on the student’s weekly lesson sheet, but because I teach many of my lessons back-to-back, I will not have time at the end of the lesson to write down everything we covered.
+This is where you come in!
 If you need a task explained again in order to jot it down correctly, please ask me!
 I am here to make things as easy and as clear as possible.
-On the same note, parents should remain quiet at lessons, unless asked or called upon to speak.
+On the same note, however, parents should remain quiet at lessons, unless asked or called upon to speak.
 It is the child’s lesson for which he or she is learning to take responsibility.

-3. Practicing with the child and being the teacher's assistant at home.
+3. Practicing with your child at home.
 This includes overseeing review and ensuring the student listens to their CD daily.
 Consistent and efficient practicing is essential to your child’s progress.
 It is your responsibility to make sure your child follows through with daily and weekly assignments.
-Always give positive feedback that is honest, specific, and immediate.
-Acknowledge the effort and praise the achievement.
-Please don’t tell me in front of the child things such as how terrible the practice is going or offer explanations for lack of practice.
-Please e-mail in advance of the lesson if you feel there are things going on that I should know.
+Do not tell me in front of the child things such as how terrible practicing is going or explanations for lack of practice.
+Instead I ask that you please e-mail or text me in advance of the lesson if you feel there are things going on that I should know about.

-1. Attend all scheduled lessons and group lessons.
+1. Attend all scheduled lessons, group lessons, and recitals.

 2. Bring all books and materials needed to the lesson.
-There is no excuse for forgotten foot charts, Suzuki books, note reading books, or lesson sheets, etc. I suggest having a designated music bag where you can keep all these materials together to ensure they do not get lost or left at home on lesson day or group day.
+There is no excuse for forgotten foot charts, Suzuki books, note reading books, flash cards, or lesson sheets, etc. The most successful students have a designated music bag where they can keep all their materials together to ensure they do not get lost or left at home on lesson day or group day.

 3. Listen to your CD daily.
 Research has shown that listening to the CD not only cuts learning time of a new piece in half, but also helps improve pitch and musical interpretation and puts into the child’s ear a model of fine tone and bow control.
 “Listening until we remember is not enough.
 We must listen until we cannot forget.” –Suzuki

-4. Practice 6 days per week.
+4. Practice 6 days per week and review daily.
 Consistent and efficient practicing is key to your progression as a violinist.
-Your practice sessions should cover everything we covered in the lesson, plus repetition.
+Daily practice and review is expected in order to receive the full benefit of instruction.
+Practice sessions should cover everything we covered in the lesson, plus review, and lots and lots of repetition.
 Remember, “Ability equals knowledge plus 10,000 times.” – Suzuki

 HOME RULES AND LESSON PROTOCOL